otsohelos/fullstack-spaceapp/documentation/Software Requirement Specifications.md

 ### APOD
 - DONE: Astronomy Picture of the Day, with copyright info, link to Nasa's APOD page, and togglable description
 - DONE: Past APODs
-- functionality to render APOD when it's a video
 - APOD description with links and paragraph formatting

 ### Mars Weather